 When a client requires accounting or bookkeeping as it is more colloquially known, they typically enlist a licensed accounting professional to do so.
 In such situations, there are a number of intricacies, as well as a lot of information that needs to be dealt with and kept confidential.
-A bookkeeping agreement is a legal agreement between a client and an accountant that allows for such arrangements, while some degree of legal protection for both parties.
+An accounting agreement is a legal agreement between a client and an accountant that allows for such arrangements, while some degree of legal protection for both parties.
 Such agreements may also be made on a retainer basis, which requires an additional document known as – you guessed it – a retainer.
-For the purposes of this guide, however, we’ll be focusing on a regular bookkeeping agreement.
+For the purposes of this guide, however, we’ll be focusing on a regular accounting agreement.

 - Inflow/Outflow of accounts: Simply oversee transactions coming in and going while maintaining records of the same.